eddmann/eddmann.github.io/_posts/2021/2021-02-13-advent-of-code-2015-day-20-infinite-elves-and-infinite-houses.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 20 - Infinite Elves and Infinite Houses'
-meta: 'Solving the Advent of Code 2015 Day 20 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 20 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the twentieth day of Advent of Code 2015 we are asked to help work out how many presents the Elves will deliver to specific houses.
+On the twentieth day of Advent of Code 2015, we are asked to help work out how many presents the Elves will deliver to specific houses.

 <!--more-->